Special tilting modules for algebras with positive dominant dimension: Shifting and coshifting for minimal -Auslander--Gorenstein algebras Shifting and coshifting for minimal d-Auslander--Gorenstein algebras

-Similar to our observation for $d$-Auslander--Gorenstein algebras, it follows from condition (i) that any $d$-precluster-tilting module is part of a Morita--Tachikawa triple.
-We are now able to relate Definitions~\ref{dAG} and \ref{prect} via these triples.

-\begin{thm}[\cite{IS}*{Thm.~4.5}, \cite{IyAR}*{Thm.~2.6}] Let $(A,E,\Gamma)$ be a Morita--Tachikawa triple.
-Then $\Gamma$ is $d$-Auslander--Gorenstein if and only if $E$ is a $d$-precluster-tilting $A$-module, and $\Gamma$ is a $d$-Auslander algebra if and only if $E$ is a $d$-cluster-tilting $A$-module. \end{thm}
+These classes of algebras are also interesting from the point of view of the Morita--Tachikawa correspondence.
+Given a Morita--Tachikawa triple $(A,E,\Gamma)$, Iyama--Solberg show \cite[Thm.~4.5]{IS} that the algebra $\Gamma$ is minimal $d$-Auslander--Gorenstein if and only if $E$ is $d$-precluster-tilting \cite[Defn.~3.2]{IS}, and an earlier result of Iyama \cite[Thm.~4.5]{IS} shows that $\Gamma$ is a $d$-Auslander algebra if and only if $E$ is $d$-cluster-tilting, meaning that $\add{E}$ is maximal $(d-1)$-orthogonal \cite[Defn.~2.2]{IyHD}.

-\begin{rem} The statement that if $\Gamma$ is $d$-Auslander--Gorenstein then $E$ is $d$-precluster-tilting also follows from a more general result of Chen--Koenig \cite{CK}*{Thm.~1.3}, giving properties of $E$ whenever $\Gamma$ is a Gorenstein algebra with $d+1\leq\domdim{\Gamma}$ and $\idim{\Gamma}\leq d+1+m$.
-In their language, they show that in this case $E$ is a $(d-1)$-rigid, $(d-1,m)$-orthosymmetric generator-cogenerator, which reduces to $E$ being $d$-precluster-tilting when $m=0$. \end{rem}

-We now give the first part of our characterisation of $d$-Auslander--Gorenstein algebras via shifted and coshifted modules.
+As promised, we may characterise $d$-Auslander and minimal $d$-Auslander--Gorenstein algebras via their shifted and coshifted modules, as follows.